DuPractice/DuPractice.github.io/content/en/blog/2023-07-25-python_starter_2.md

 2. This document

-In this document, we push forward the learning process and focus on three data structures used to store and organize data: list, dictionary, and tuple.
+In this document, we push forward the learning process and focus on four data structures used to store and organize data: list, dictionary, and tuple.

 ## List: